icsa-hua/video_processing_system/README.md

 > Communication Module

 This module creates the publisher and subscriber for an MQTT communication and transmits the performance results.
-This will in later stages be used to transfer batches of predictions to another server for further processing.
 The main class here is the RealMQTT which uses the MQTTInterface interface for 4 basic methods, connect, publish, subscribe and on_connect.

 > Application Module

 This is the initial execution script to deploy the necessary resources and pipelines for the intended scenario as provided by the user.
 Takes the input arguments and deploys the detection model, creates the mqtt broker and configures the process.
 It also provides some statistics mostly for debugging and performance benchmarking.
-The class Application is the main object during execution that is used based on the configuration provided by the user.
-There is also a worker class that creates the optional simplistic GUI.
+The class Application is the main object during execution that is used based on the configuration provided by the user

 > Logic Module

-This will be used to store the ROI implementation with lane detection.
-At the moment this module is not utilized but can be used to detect overlaps among Bounding boxes of detected objects.
+This is used to store the ROI implementation with lane detection.
+We are also currently examining depth imaging algorithms but will include it on later stages.

 ## FAQ and Troubleshooting
 1. Streaming approach is provided by the Ultralytics implementation which can be found in the documentation [here](https://docs.ultralytics.com/reference/engine/predictor/?h=stream#ultralytics.engine.predictor.BasePredictor.setup_model).
 This was tailored to yolov8 but we transformed it to work for yolov5 as well.